North Island in One Week: New Zealand Road Trip Itinerary

 - Check out the quirky town of Bulls and spot all the bull-related puns of the town.

 - Along the Kapiti Coast, stop by one of the beaches like Peka Peka Beach or Queen Elizabeth Park.
-Or take a ferry over to Kapiti Island to check out the native bird sanctuary.
+Or take a tour to Kapiti Island to check out the native bird sanctuary.

 Accommodation in Wellington